 Cheap prices, plus a free plan

 Atlas VPN definitely fits into the cheap VPN category, with prices well under $4 per month.
 It currently has three paid pricing plans, as well as a limited free plan.
 The prices for the paid subscriptions are still quite reasonable.
-The two-year plan offers the best deal at only $2.05 per month.
+There is also a discounted special here to give you the prices below:

 Atlas VPN free plan